RoosterDragon/Desktop-Ponies/Content/readme.txt

 V1.40 TEST 1:

 -Angel, Rainbow Dash, and Winona had behavior durations that didn't make sense (Maximum larger than Minimum).
-Fixed -Hoity Troity, 80's cheerilee and Elsie all had invalid parameters in some of their behaviors for following.
+Fixed -Hoity Toity, 80's Cheerilee and Elsie all had invalid parameters in some of their behaviors for following.
 Fixed.

 New and updated art:

 +Lily
 +Violet
-+Pinkie Pie sumersault and Oink, Oink animations +Daring do
++Pinkie Pie summersault and Oink, Oink animations +Daring do
 +Mr Cake
 +Update to Mysterious Mare Do Well